Muscle Knots in the Back, Shoulders, and Neck: Symptoms, Causes, and Treatments

 Meditation and adequate sleep will also help.
 Excess stress is a risk factor for cramps and knots.
 If you get enough sleep and spend some time meditating each week, you can help stop cramping before it starts.

-If you have a sedentary job or spend a lot of time on a computer, take regular breaks and do stretching exercises.
+Sitting is the new smoking.
+Therefore, if you have a sedentary job or spend a lot of time on a computer, take regular breaks and do stretching exercises.
 Not only will this help reduce cramping and knots, but it will also help with eye strain and possibly protect against serious conditions like carpal tunnel.
+Don’t just stretch your shoulders and neck.
+While you’re at it, also stretch your pecs, hips, and other areas.

-Massage therapy is another great way to avoid cramping.
+Massage therapy isn’t just for elite athletes.
+It is another great way to avoid cramping.
 It will help you relax in general as well.

 Your neck, shoulders, and back are vulnerable to knots and cramping, but if you take proper precautions you can keep occurrences to a minimum and help ensure they are minor annoyances instead of serious injuries.